julianflood1/animal-tracker/README.md

 ## Description

-_This is a website that I made which allows a user to add animals to a list showing properties about the animal, and then the user can edit and sort the animals.  _
+This is a website that I made which allows a user to add animals to a list showing properties about the animal, and then the user can edit and sort the animals.

 ![alt text]https://github.com/julianflood1/animal-tracker/resources/images/screenshot.jpg

-## Required Features ##
+## Required Features

-+ User is able to add newly-admitted animal to list.
+_1. User is able to add newly-admitted animal to list._
-+ User will be able to view listed animal features after inputted.
+_2. User will be able to view listed animal features after inputted._
-+ User will be able to edit characteristics of animal after inputted.
+_3. User will be able to edit characteristics of animal after inputted._
-+ User will be able to sort animals based on age.
+_4. User will be able to sort animals based on age._

 ## Future features

-_1. User can sort with different options.
+_1. User can sort with different options._
-_2. Animal profiles will have links to sites to learn more.
+_2. Animal profiles will have links to sites to learn more._
-_3. Add more traits for animals.
+_3. Add more traits for animals._

 ## Setup/Installation Requirements